enzelres/CentralLimitTheorem/README.md

-# CentralLimitTheorem
+# Central Limit Theorem Visualization
 Project for PHYS-3201

-In this project we visualize the central limit theorem by sampling from different distributions and observe how the distribution of their samples mean evolve with increasinhg sample size.
+In this project, we visualize the central limit theorem by sampling from different distributions and observing how the distribution of their sample mean evolves with increasing sample size.

 To change the Distribution type you can change the distribution = "uniform" to distribution = "exponential" for an exponential distribution